ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 distorts the way LLMs actually work.
 This means our judgements of what LLMs are capable of could be systematically off the mark.

-I think we need to do better.
-What we need is **a new word**, one which captures how LLMs behave without baking in false assumptions about how they work.
+**We need a new word**.
+We need a word which captures how LLMs behave, but doesn't bake in false assumptions about how LLMs work.
+We need a word which enables accurate and honest discussions about how best to apply LLMs.

 But before we get to the solution, we need to properly understand the problem.

 ## What is 'hallucination'?